What are sexually transmitted infections?

 - Diagnosed with a blood test.

-- Diagnosed by symptoms and with a blood test.
+- Diagnosed based on symptoms and a blood test.

 - Diagnosed with a blood test.